 I also believe that a classroom does not exist in a vacuum.
 It is literally and figuratively part of a larger university community.
 With this in mind, I endeavor to link my classroom and therefore my students to the larger world of which we are a part.
 Ideally, innovative liberal arts and humanistic-based teaching demands careful consideration of how different disciplines employ an array of methodologies to make sense of both past and present.
 In these ways, my research and teaching naturally feed into one another.
 Creating intellectual community in a university setting is not a simple proposition.
 It is inherently risky; but it is in moments of intellectual wrestling and critical query that learning takes place.
 It comes in different ways: through assembling a thoughtful array of readings and assignments; by the presence of guest speakers and lecturers; perhaps the creative use of digital technology; the use of music and/or art; or an onsite field trip to a specific site of historical importance.

-Over my seventeen years of secondary and collegiate teaching, an intentional focus on creating community, making connection, and fostering collaboration summarize the thoughts I have had and the approaches I have developed to create, maintain, and sustain a vibrant, interdependent, historically oriented classroom.
+Over my eighteen years of secondary and collegiate teaching, an intentional focus on creating community, making connection, and fostering collaboration summarize the thoughts I have had and the approaches I have developed to create, maintain, and sustain a vibrant, interdependent, historically oriented classroom.
 Just as my research is cross-disciplinary, and at times collaborative in nature, I adopt the same posture and seek to create the same intellectual atmosphere in the classroom.